-- All stations, all stations, all stations: - This is VE7SCE Sunshine Coast Regional District Emergency Operations Centre, Sechelt, British Columbia. - Stations within the SCRD region are requested to check in now with your callsign, name and location. - Once checked in you must inform SCRD Net Control if you intend to leave the frequency. - This is VE7SCE standing by ...
+- ALL STATIONS, ALL STATIONS, AL STATIONS: - This is VE7SCE Sunshine Coast Regional District Emergency Operations Centre, Sechelt, British Columbia. - Stations within the SCRD region are requested to check in now with your callsign, name and location. - Once checked in you must inform SCRD Net Control if you intend to leave the frequency. - This is VE7SCE standing by ...